Warriors Orochi 2: Gameplay

 Twenty new stages are included in the sequel.
 Most of the stages were brought over from Dynasty Warriors 5: Xtreme Legends and Samurai Warriors 2 Xtreme Legends.
 Most, if not all, stages from the first Warriors Orochi return in the stories, while others are used in Dream Mode stages.

 Unlike the first game's character palette swaps, Warriors Orochi 2 features different costumes for each character.
 Each character has three costumes; the same 2 palette swap costumes as in the first game return, and a different costume that is either their Dynasty Warriors 4 costume or their Samurai Warriors costume (with the exceptions of Oichi and Masamune Date).
 Characters that debuted after Dynasty Warriors 4 or the original Samurai Warriors have new alternate costumes entirely.
 To unlock these 3rd costumes, the characters must have their proficiency at level 10.

-To promote Dynasty Warriors: Strikeforce, the PSP version of Warriors Orochi 2 features the Musou Awakening forms of Zhao Yun, Xiahou Dun and Sun Shang Xiang as usable costumes, unlocked by completing the story modes.
+To promote Dynasty Warriors: Strikeforce, the Japanese PSP version of Warriors Orochi 2 features the Musou Awakening forms of Zhao Yun, Xiahou Dun and Sun Shang Xiang as usable costumes, unlocked by completing the story modes.

-The North American, European and Taiwan releases have additional features exclusively to the PSP version of the game.
-These features include the addition of the Japanese voices, an installation to the Memory Stick Duo to decrease load times, and additional characters, such as Benkei and San Zang, and contents from the unreleased Musou Orochi Z which KOEI announced would not be released outside Japan.
+The North American, European and Taiwan releases have additional features exclusively in the PSP version of the game.
+These features include the addition of Japanese voices, an installation to the Memory Stick Duo to decrease load times, and additional characters, such as Benkei and San Zang, and contents from the unreleased Musou Orochi Z, a game that was not released outside Japan.

 Reception

-Warriors Orochi 2 was met with very mixed to negative reception.
+Warriors Orochi 2 was met with mixed to negative reception.
 GameRankings and Metacritic gave it a score of 58.75% and 56 out of 100 for the PSP version; 54.17% and 52 out of 100 for the PlayStation 2 version; and 44.64% and 44 out of 100 for the Xbox 360 version.

-As of July 9, 2008, the game has sold 946,131 copies in Japan, according to Famitsu, which also gave the Xbox 360 version a score of 8, 9, 8, and 9, up to a total of 34 out of 40.
+As of July 2008, the game has sold 946,131 copies in Japan, according to Famitsu, which also gave the Xbox 360 version a score of 8, 9, 8, and 9, up to a total of 34 out of 40.